wormhole-foundation/demo-cross-chain-token-transfer/README.md

 This repository demonstrates how to deploy and interact with smart contracts for transferring ERC-20 tokens across different blockchains using the Wormhole Protocol.
 Additionally, it provides a utility to verify whether a token is attested on the target chain before attempting a cross-chain transfer.
 This ensures that the token can be transferred smoothly across chains using the Wormhole Bridge.

+For a complete tutorial on performing cross-chain token transfers from scratch, please take a look at the [Wormhole Cross-Chain Token Transfer Tutorial](https://wormhole.com/docs/tutorials/messaging/cross-chain-token-contracts/).

 ## Prerequisites

 Before using this project, make sure you have the following: